Use NZ COVID Tracer to keep a digital diary of the places you’ve been so contact tracing will go faster if it’s needed.

 If you are identified as a confirmed or probable case of COVID-19, a contact tracer will get in touch to provide advice on self-isolation and to check on your health and wellbeing.

 During the phone call, the contact tracer will also ask you for information about the places you’ve been and the people you’ve seen.
-To help with this, you can open your digital diary by going to the ‘My profile’ screen and bringing up your ‘Check-in history’.
+To help with this, you can open your digital diary by going to the ‘My profile’ screen and selecting the ‘View my diary’ option.

 Sharing your digital diary will help contact tracers identify whether any of your friends, whānau or community members may also have been exposed to COVID-19, so we can respond quickly and stop any further spread of the virus in New Zealand.